Morosaphycita morosalis

 Morosaphycita morosalis is a moth of the family Pyralidae.
 It lives throughout Eastern Africa from Egypt to South Africa, including the Indian Ocean islands and in India and Nepal.

 It has a length of approx. 10 mm and a wingspan of around 20 mm.

-The larvae is considered a pest to Jatropha curcas, a species in the family Euphorbiaceae, eating its flowers and young fruits.
+The larvae are considered a pest to Jatropha curcas, a species in the family Euphorbiaceae, eating its flowers and young fruits.